rhys-m-adams/epistasis_4_4_20/README.md

 # epistasis_4_4_20
 This is the code used to create the figures in my preprint "Physical epistatic landscape of antibody binding affinity" (https://www.biorxiv.org/content/early/2017/12/11/232645).
-I ran this code using Python 2.7.13 from anaconda (https://www.anaconda.com/download/).
-This used scipy=0.19.1, numpy=1.13.1, pandas=0.20.3.
+I ran this code using Python 3.6.6 from anaconda (https://www.anaconda.com/download/).
+In particular I used used scipy=1.0.1, numpy=1.14.5, pandas=0.20.3, and matplotlib=2.2.2.
 I installed the additional programs
 ```
 #monotonic fit requirement
 conda install -y -c conda-forge cvxopt